paulahemsi/cub3d/README.md

 I also implemented invisibility and crouching, but the result gots a little bit akward, so I took them off for now.

 ![](study_resources/walls.gif)

+* 10/04: I should have worked on the walls textures, but I polished the gradients instead.
+The walls are still with solid color, but now the program knows how to make a nice gradient with whatever input of ceiling and floor colors the users chooses.
+Player is walking like a crab as it should with `a` and `d` keys.
+Simple shadow effect in the walls implemented.

 </details>